-The release of Layton’s Mystery Journey: Katrielle and the Millionaires’ Conspiracy – Deluxe Edition on Nintendo Switch marks the belated debut of the Layton clan on Nintendo's current console.
-A clutch of excellent puzzle games came out for the Nintendo DS and 3DS handhelds, but it has taken over a year and a half for the series to arrive on Switch.
-Rumours that further ports are in the pipeline persist, and with games of this quality, we'd be more than happy to revisit the curious village and more once again.
+The release of Layton’s Mystery Journey: Katrielle and the Millionaires’ Conspiracy – Deluxe Edition on Nintendo Switch marked the belated debut of the Layton clan on Nintendo's current console.
+A clutch of excellent puzzle games came out for the Nintendo DS and 3DS handhelds, but it took a while for the series to arrive on Switch.
+Rumours that further ports are in the pipeline persist, and with games of this quality, we'd be more than happy to revisit past Layton adventures on Switch.

-So, read on to find out which are the very best Professor Layton games...
+So, let's get down to it, shall we?
+Here are the very best Professor Layton games...

 Professor Layton and the Last Specter is another yet top-quality game in a truly brilliant series.
 Known as The Spectre's Call in Europe, this was the fourth entry in the series and a prequel to the previous trilogy of games.
 Kicking off the prequel trilogy, the fourth game combined a thrilling narrative with its trademark puzzles and challenges your mind in a way very few games seriously attempt to do.
 The feeling you get when you solve a particularly difficult puzzle is less one of relief than it is a desire to leap ahead in the game and find the next.
 With this entry - the last to appear on DS - the second trilogy got off to an assured start before migrating to 3DS for the remaining two instalments.